What is a Doula?

 As a doula, this is how I see my role:

 A doula is a non-clinical care provider, who attends the birth of your baby to support the birthing person and the partner.
-They are there to provide suggestions for positions to use in labour, to remind you to pee, to help relax you and remind you to breathe deeply, to help provide massage, counter pressure, or other pain management techniques, to make the partner look good, or to provide a break for the partner, to remind the partner to hold your hand, to tell you that you are doing a great job, to replenish water and other drinks, to remind the partner to eat and drink, to ensure that you are not left alone in labour if the partner has to go to the bathroom or pay for parking, to let the family know what is happening if they are waiting, to take photos if you wish, to be your guide, your coach, and your friend.
+Doulas provide suggestions for positions to use in labour, to keep you hydrated, to help relax you and remind you to breathe deeply, to provide massage, counter pressure, or other pain management techniques, to make the partner look good, or to provide a break for the partner, to remind the partner to hold your hand, to tell you that you are doing a great job, and other affirmations, to remind the partner to eat and drink, to ensure that you are not left alone in labour if the partner has to go to the bathroom or eat, to let the family know what is happening if they are waiting, to take photos if you wish, to be your guide, your coach, and a friendly face in a room where you may not know any staff.

 Of course, my role changes with each family, and with each birth.